operator-framework/enhancements/enhancements/samples-generation.md

 In this way, it is no longer required keep the repository [operator-sdk-samples](https://github.com/operator-framework/operator-sdk-samples) and it should be deprecated.

-**NOTE** The test utils as what is proposed here can fit well in upstream.
-It is not a Goal push these implementations to upstream, however, it definitely could be an ultimate end goal to keep in mind.
+**NOTE** The test utils as what is proposed here can fit well in upstream Kubebuilder.
+It is not a Goal push these implementations to Kubebuilder, however, it definitely could be an ultimate end goal to keep in mind.

 ## Motivation